SeaBoiii/seaboiii.github.io/novel/echoes-of-us/Chapter12.md

 ---
+layout: chapter
+novel: echoes-of-us
+order: 12
-title: Chapter 12 - The Final Chance That Never Was
+Title: Chapter 12 - The Final Chance That Never Was
-layout: default
 ---

 ## Chapter 12: The Final Chance That Never Was